Statement:

 Bio:

-He has taught at Barnard College, Princeton University, UC Berkeley, New Jersey Institute of Technology, Montana State University, Syracuse University, and Parsons School of Design.
-His writings have been featured in The Montecito Journal, LUM Art Magazine, Dispatches Magazine, the New York Review of Architecture, and several published books.
+Julian has previously taught at Barnard College, UC Berkeley, New Jersey Institute of Technology, Syracuse University, and Parsons School of Design.
+His writings have been featured in The Montecito Journal, New York Review of Architecture, LUM Art Magazine, Dispatches, and several published books.
+He was a previous resident at Santa Barbara’s Center for Art, Science, and Technology and a Creatives Rebuild New York grant recipient.

-In 2020, Julian managed the design and installation of Geoscope 2 with Reiser+Umemoto, RUR Architecture, which was exhibited in the Central Pavilion at the 2021 Venice Biennale of Architecture.
-He also led the curation and design of three exhibitions with RUR—Weaponized Craft at a83 gallery (2022), Lyrical Urbanism: The Taipei Music Center at Cooper Union’s School of Architecture (2022), and Building Beyond Place at ETAY Gallery / TAAC Tribeca (2019), all held in New York City
+In 2020, Julian was the project manager for Geoscope 2 with Reiser+Umemoto, RUR Architecture, which was exhibited in the Central Pavilion at the 2021 Venice Biennale of Architecture.
+He also managed the curation and design of three exhibitions with RUR—Weaponized Craft at a83 gallery (2022), Lyrical Urbanism: The Taipei Music Center at Cooper Union’s School of Architecture (2022), and Building Beyond Place at ETAY Gallery / TAAC Tribeca (2019), all held in New York City.